-A celebrant is a person who conducts the major ceremonies in our lives – baby naming, weddings, funerals, memorials.
+A celebrant is a person who helps us to conduct the major ceremonies in our lives – baby naming, weddings, funerals, memorials.

 Traditionally, these have been led by religious figures.
 There have also been Humanist ceremonies for atheist and agnostic people.